 Ever since I made my last batch of quick yeast cinnamon rolls, my husband has been asking me to make another.
-But this time I wanted to mix things up, and try something new.
+Time I wanted to mix things up and try something new.
 That’s when the idea of funfetti cinnamon rolls popped into my head.

-My husband is a pretty picky eater and doesn’t like fruit in baked goods, so my flavor options were pretty limited.
-But he loves sprinkles and all things funfetti, so I knew this was the perfect cinnamon roll flavor to try!
+My husband loves sprinkles and all things funfetti so I knew this was the perfect cinnamon roll flavor to try!

 What Flavor is Funfetti?

 In my opinion, anything funfetti flavored really just includes sprinkles!!